 The Inexorable Rise of the Crapjects

-There is a world to come where Google Glasses, equipped with the child technologies descended from Kinect or Leap Motion, exist as a popular game platform.
-Probably not for long because, in the broad view, no platform is popular for long.
+There is a world to come where Google Glasses, equipped with the child-technologies descended from Kinect or Leap Motion, exist as a popular games platform.
+Probably not for long, because, in the broad view, no platform is popular for long.
 Otherwise we’d all still be on Atari consoles.
 The platform I’m talking about won’t be the Google Glass models we’re hearing about now, nor will it be the Google models of two or three years from now.
 It’ll be iterations from Chinese factories, ultimately run by people who quickly grew bored with Google’s initial resistance to augmented reality applications on Glass.
 Those iterations will be handily crippled in other ways, of course.
-No Glass out of China will allow you to identify, map, and image Chinese “cancer villages,” for instance.
+No Glass out of China will allow you to identify, map and image Chinese “cancer villages”, for instance.

 Not least because, naturally, cancer villages occur in unsurprising proximity to big factories.
 And Google Glass, in its more mature form, could be a handy interrogative technology.
-Right now, the term “OK, Glass,” combined with a hand motion, activates the thing.
-“OK, Glass, take a photo,” you'd say.
-It’s a conceivable few steps from there to, “OK, Glass, tell me what I’m looking at.”
-Make that more interesting: Give it access to Google Maps and the location data on the public subset of Flickr's eight billion photos, the 300 million photos uploaded to Facebook every day, as well as Google News and Wikipedia.
+Right now, the term “Okay, Glass,” combined with a hand motion, activates the thing.
+“Okay, Glass, take a photo,” you'd say.
+It’s a conceivable few steps from there to: “Okay, Glass, tell me what I’m looking at.”
+Make that more interesting: give it access to Google Maps and the location data on the public subset of Flickr's eight billion photos, the 300 million photos uploaded to Facebook every day, as well as Google News and Wikipedia.

-As a game system, it has much more of a weird promise.
-Imagine groups of gamers reenacting famous civil disturbances on city streets, in the mode of the computer game RIOT, which will allow you to “play” uprisings in Egypt, New York, Italy, and Greece.
+As a games system, it has much weird promise.
+Imagine groups of gamers re-enacting famous civil disturbances on city streets, in the mode of the computer game RIOT, which will allow you to “play” uprisings in Egypt, New York, Italy and Greece.

 Don’t get any ideas, though.
-These are, after all, glasses and aren’t going to fare well in real riot conditions.
+These are, after all, glasses, and aren’t going to fare well in real riot conditions.
 Also, Android devices are full of security holes, and Google will respond to an “anticipatory warrant” from the FBI for your Google Glass data.
-Did you say, “OK, Glass, video this street clash with the pigs”?
+Did you say “Okay, Glass, video this street clash with the pigs”?
 Did you tweet through your Glass?